-- Normal Phase HPLC:
+1. Normal Phase HPLC

 This method separates analytes on the basis of polarity.
 NP-HPLC uses polar stationary phase and non-polar mobile phase.
 Therefore, the stationary phase is usually silica and typical mobile phases are hexane, methylene chloride, chloroform, diethyl ether, and mixtures of these.

-- Reverse Phase HPLC:
+2. Reverse Phase HPLC